Kinesis

 -

-Assuming you have downloaded the client.conf to the pulsar folder.
+Assuming you have downloaded client.conf

 ./bin/pulsar-admin sources status \